-The DOT has generally adopted American Petroleum Institute Standard ("API") 653 as the standard for the inspection, repair, alteration and reconstruction of steel above ground petroleum storage tanks subject to DOT jurisdiction.
+The DOT has also generally adopted American Petroleum Institute Standard ("API") 653 as the standard for the inspection, repair, alteration and reconstruction of above ground petroleum storage tanks subject to DOT jurisdiction.
 API 653 requires regularly scheduled inspection and repair of tanks remaining in service.
-In the United States, our costs associated with this program were approximately \$15 million in 2021.
-For 2022, we have budgeted approximately \$38 million in connection with continued API 653 compliance activities and similar new EPA regulations for tanks not regulated by the DOT.
-Certain storage tanks may be taken out of service if we believe the cost of compliance will exceed the value of the storage tanks or replacement tankage may be constructed.
+In the United States, our costs associated with this program were \$28 million in 2022.
+For 2023, we have budgeted approximately \$35 million in connection with continued compliance activities with respect to API 653 and similar new EPA regulations for tanks not regulated by the DOT.
+Certain storage tanks may be taken out of service if we believe the cost of compliance will exceed the value of the storage tanks and replacement tankage may be constructed.